bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

      + (in fact, it fits right in there).
      + More on that later.

+# Ye Ol' Four Freedoms

++ to use.

++ to learn and modify for yourself.

++ to copy and share.

++ to modify and share modified versions.

 # Conservancy Member Projects

 <img src="Conservancy-project-logos-NASCAR-page-2014-02-05.png" />